AN/MRN-1: Aircraft components

-The RC-103-A is an airborne localizer receiver used to indicate a landing course in conjunction with the AAF instrument approach system. signals received from a transmitter, located at one end of the runway to be used, are fed into the cross-pointer indicator to indicate "on course", "fly right" or "fly left".
-Audio indication is also provided.
+The RC-103-A was an airborne localizer receiver used to indicate a landing course in conjunction with the AAF instrument approach system.
+Signals received from a transmitter, located at one end of the runway to be used, are fed into the cross-pointer indicator indicating "on course", "fly right" or "fly left".
+Audio indication was also provided.

-Antenna system AS-27/ARN-5 is used with the dual installation of the localizer and glide path receivers.
-Antenna AN-100 is used when only the localizer receiver is installed in the aircraft.
+Antenna system AS-27/ARN-5 was used with the dual installation of the localizer and glide path receivers.
+Antenna type AN-100 was used when only the localizer receiver was also installed in the aircraft.